codeAdventureNow/Getting_Friends_React/README.md

 &check;  I can see the git hub users requested in a card with their profile name and link to their git hub profile.

-&check;  Each subsequent search will replace the last round of profiles.
+&check;  Each subsequent search will replace the last round of profile cards.

 ## Lessons Learned
 - Async/Await to make API calls.